7 Interesting True Bay Leaf Tea Benefits (Bay Laurel)

 Keep in mind that bay leaf tea has a strong and distinct flavor, which can be slightly bitter.

-The bay leaf tree is a beautiful evergreen tree that can grow quite tall, reaching heights of around 40 to 60 feet.
+The Laurel bay tree is found growing in forests or along coastal areas.
+The Laurel bay tree is a beautiful evergreen tree that can grow quite tall, reaching uo to around 40 to 60 feet.

 Where to Buy Bay Leaves